rems28/nutyx-community/README.md

 nano /boot/grub/grub.cfg if nano is installed

 Create a new menuentry with the new kernel 4.14.
-Replace the /boot/kernel-lts by /boot/kernel-414 in the linux line at the end of the file Save the file
+Replace the /boot/kernel-lts by /boot/kernel-414 in the linux line at the end of the menuentry

+Save the file

 Install kernel-414, kernel-414-nvidia-340, nvidia 340 packages